 2. Paint the Wind by Pam Muñoz Ryan

 The sole book on this list that features majestic wild horses, Paint the Wind tells the story of Maya.
 Maya lived an isolated life with her Grandmother (on her father’s side) until she goes to live with her mother’s family in Wyoming.
 Maya is overwhelmed by her family there and spends her time outside, forming a relationship with a wild horse named Artemisia.
-And if you like this book, make sure to check out our Q&A with author Pam Muñoz Ryan and her exclusive photos of wild horses.

 1. Thoroughbred series by Joanna Cambell